Santa Cruz, Laguna: Geology

 The two types of rocks found in Santa Cruz are alluvium and clastic rocks.
 Clastic rocks are located at the eastern portion of the municipality specifically in Barangay Alipit, San Jose, Oogong, Jasaan, San Juan, Palasan, and portions of Barangays Pagsawitan, Patimbao, Bubukal, Labuin and Malinao.
 These rocks consist of inter-bedded shale and sandstone with occasional thin lenses of limestone, tuff, and reworked sandy tuffs, calcareous sandstone and partly tuffaceous shale.

 Climate

 Like most areas in the province of Laguna, the climate of Santa Cruz is characterized by two pronounced seasons: dry from January to April and wet during the rest of the year.
 The municipality has annual temperature of 27.2 degree Celsius and annual rainfall of 1962.7mm.
 Northeasterly winds with an average wind speed of 9 knots prevail in the municipality.

 Barangays

-Santa Cruz is politically subdivided into 26 barangays.
+Santa Cruz is politically subdivided into 26 barangays, as indicated below.
+The town is composed of five barangays in the Poblacion area and 21 classified urban barangays.